Samagra-Development/docs/docs/Getting Started.md

 ### 1. Setting up Form Management Module

 Note: For more clarity on files affected, please refer this [commit](https://github.com/Samagra-Development/mobile-forms).
 This is link to the module code.
 1. Please refer to the [link](https://samagra-development.github.io/docs/docs/FormManagementModule/#21-retrieve-odk-code) to set up ODK into your mobile Application.
-(For more details on what are the changes
+(For more details on what are the changes) <br/>
-2. Set up config folder, settings.json as mentioned in the link above.
+2. Set up config folder, settings.json as mentioned in the link above. <br/>
-3. Add required permissions in your AndroidManifest.xml (READ_EXTERNAL_STORAGE, WRITE_EXTERNAL_STORAGE)
+3. Add required permissions in your AndroidManifest.xml (READ_EXTERNAL_STORAGE, WRITE_EXTERNAL_STORAGE) <br/>
 4. Initialise Collect Module From your Application Class.
-Please note that in order to make the modules work properly, please call this method in your Application class's onCreate() method.
-Please refer MyApplication.java for the same.
+Please note that in order to make the modules work properly. <br/> please call this method in your Application class's onCreate() method.
+Please refer MyApplication.java for the same. <br/>
 ```java
 Collect.getInstance().init(this, getApplicationContext(), new FormManagmentModuleInitialisationListener() {
             @Override